WiseLibs/wise-river/README.md

 ### .all() -> *promise*

-Constructs an array from each item written to the river, and returns a promise for that array.
+Constructs an array of every item that enters the river, and returns a promise for that array.
 The items in the array will appear in the order that the river received them.

 ```js
 River.from(['a', 'b', 'c'])